JacobMadeley/cp3407-project-v2024/README.md

 # Assignment-1: project planning BEFORE iteration-1, (see chapters 1-3)
 Checklist/TODOs:
 * Update the following during each week prac session
-* github entry timestamp is BEFORE the iteration-1
+* GitHub entry timestamp is BEFORE the iteration-1
 * User stories are correct: see p39
 * Must have more user stories than fits into iterations 1 and 2.
 To practice the priority.
 * [user story title](./user_stories/user_story_01_title.md), priority XX, YY days